 Jakki: Yeah, so I always love to critique.
 So I’ll say for myself, and then I’ll say for those other labels as well.
 So for me, like I think drag is drag and anyone can have accessibility to it.
-I identify as a drag queen because I feel more of like a female, um female impersonator, like quote unquote female impersonator.
-Because you know what exactly is female?
+I identify as a drag queen because I feel like I am more of like a female, um female impersonator, like quote-unquote female impersonator.
+Because you know what exactly is a female?
 Um, so for me, I definitely feel like a queen.
 Very feminine, very embracing that.
 So my style, I always call myself a drag queen.
 Now, if there is a space for other people who are not drag queens, so like male impersonators, and stuff like that, I would just call myself a drag artist.

 Jakki: Now overall, I believe that the labels are good, but also kind of bad at the same time.
 I think there’s some outdated ones.
-I know you said Bio-Queen, like, I don’t think that is a term that should be used as much because it’s saying that you’re biologically female which leaves out like trans-people.
+I know you said Bio-Queen, like, I don’t think that is a term that should be used as much because it’s saying that you’re biologically a female which leaves out like trans-people.
 And it’s like what exactly is like a Bio-Queen?
 And so, uh, newer terms that we started is AFAB or AMAB.
 So assigned male at birth, assigned female at birth.
-Just so it gives more of a, um opportunity just in that.
-Like you’re biologically a female, like what does that even mean?
-Like, because if it’s a standard of what science says, science is a lot of it is non-binary.
+Just so it gives more of a, um opportunity just in that like you’re biologically a female, like what does that even mean?
+Like, because if it’s a standard of what science says, science says a lot of it is non-binary.
 Like there are non-binary people, there are intersex people like these types of labels exist, but a lot of the time we choose to ignore them.

 Baylee: So you would say that your style is just drag?